Kahmul/SoulsSpeedruns-Save-Organizer/README.md

 Due to the how the different FROMSoftware games work, there is a few things to consider when creating and loading savefiles.

 - All characters are stored in the single savefile the game uses.
 - Generally you want to quit out of the game before creating savefiles.
 This is not strictly necessary but it makes sure all progress has been saved to the savefile beforehand.
-Users more familiar with the games may want to force a save by simply opening/closing the start menu.
+Users more familiar with the games may want to force a save by e.g. simply opening/closing the start menu.
 You can then create a savefile during gameplay, or switch to read-only to repeat the upcoming section multiple times without having to quitout an extra time beforehand.
 - Loading savefiles only works in the main menu.
 Loading a savefile in the middle of gameplay will do nothing as the game will simply overwrite it again the next time it saves.
 - When loading a savefile in the main menu and looking at your characters, you may notice that nothing has changed.
 This is normal, the game only updates that info when the main menu is reloaded.
 If you choose a character slot, the corresponding character from the loaded savefile will be nonetheless correctly loaded.